work-club/CSS-Coding-Standards/README.md

 All variables should be defined in either ***_constants.scss*** or *** _palette.scss***, both of which should be in the ***core*** folder.

-As per the rules on [aplicability](#depth-of-aplicability), nesting in SASS should be limited to only situations where it is necessary.
+As per the rules on [applicability](#depth-of-applicability), nesting in SASS should be limited to only situations where it is necessary.
 For components, it is permitted to use the name of the file (for example, 'primary-nav') as a namespace and nest all elements inside this.
 Nesting of pseudo states and pseudo elements is also permitted, for readability.
-In all other situations maintian intendation using tabs to visually signify the elements are related, ie:
+In all other situations maintain indentation using tabs to visually signify the elements are related, i.e.:

 ***GOOD:***
 ```